-We used a variety of procedures to obtain a high response rate (41% on average9) and to remove potential sources of bias from our estimates.
+We randomly sampled schools that offered education to 15-year-olds and had at least 50 pupils.
+These schools are large enough that the type of systematic management practices we study here are likely to matter.10 We used a variety of procedures to remove potential sources of bias from our estimates.
 First, we monitored interviewers' performance in contacting schools and scheduling interviews.
 The interviewers ran on average two interviews a day lasting approximately an hour each and spent the remainder of their time repeatedly contacting principals to schedule interviews.
-Second, we presented the study as a confidential conversation about management experiences, starting with non-controversial questions such as "What is your school's plan for the next 5 years?" and "What tools and resources are provided to teachers?"
+Second, we presented the study as a confidential conversation about management experiences, starting with non-controversial questions such as "What is your school's plan for the next five years?" and "What tools and resources are provided to teachers?"
 Third, we never asked principals about the school's overall pupil performance during the interview.
 Instead, we obtained such data from other sources, which were usually from administrative information (described in Appendix A).
-Fourth, we sent informational letters and copies of endorsements letters from respected institutions, such as the UK Department for Education, Harvard University's Program on Education Policy and Governance, and Brazil's Itaú Social Foundation.
-We describe the sampling frame sources as well as response rates and selection analysis in Appendix C.
+Fourth, we sent informational letters and copies of endorsements letters from respected institutions, such as the UK Department for Education, Harvard University's Program on Education Policy and Governance, and Brazil's Itaú Social Foundation.11